CLNEulalia/Nostal-Dja/readme.md

 ## Instructions

-1. Create a new Django project called `nostaldja_project` and your app should be called `nostaldja`.
+1. There's no need to clone this repo.
+Simply create a new Django project called `nostaldja_project` and your app should be called `nostaldja`.
+Follow the installation instructions: https://git.generalassemb.ly/seir-129/django-installation
 1. Set up your virtual environment and activate it.
 1. Install dependencies.
 1. Fulfill the listed requirements.